This section describes how to use the fair share scheduler (FSS) with zones.

 FSS CPU shares for a zone are hierarchical.
 The shares for the global and non-global zones are set by the global administrator through the zone-wide resource control zone.cpu-shares.
 The project.cpu-shares resource control can then be defined for each project within that zone to further subdivide the shares set through the zone-wide control.

 To assign zone shares by using the zonecfg command, see How to Set zone.cpu-shares in the Global Zone.
-For more information on project.cpu-shares, see Available Resource Controls.
-Also see Using the Fair Share Scheduler on a Solaris System With Zones Installed for example procedures that show how to set shares on a temporary basis.
+For more information on project.cpu-shares, see Available Resource Controls in Administering Resource Management in Oracle Solaris 11.3.
+Also see Using the Fair Share Scheduler on an Oracle Solaris System With Zones Installed for example procedures that show how to set shares on a temporary basis.

-You can use zone.cpu-shares to assign FSS shares for the global zone and for non-global zones.
-If FSS is the default scheduler on your system and shares are not assigned, each zone, including the global zone, is given one share by default.
+You can use zone.cpu-shares to assign FSS shares in the global zone and in non-global zones.
+If FSS is the default scheduler on your system and shares are not assigned, each zone is given one share by default.
 If you have one non-global zone on your system and you give this zone two shares through zone.cpu-shares, that defines the proportion of CPU which the non-global zone will receive in relation to the global zone.
 The ratio of CPU between the two zones is 2:1.